acc0untz0138/DenpaEx/README.md

 ## Upcoming Features

+01) Add an accurate MEM counter (the current one is limited to 2gb)
 01) Add keybind reminders on the start of songs
 02) Add Character-Based Note Colors
 03) Add "Play as Opponent" in GameplayChangersSubstate